chiprojects/Incident-Response---Potential-Impossible-Travel/README.md

 ![image](https://github.com/user-attachments/assets/58b6ec90-a4d1-496c-80d1-0a467a63121d)

-2) Isolated the affected device and ran an antimalware scan
+2) Isolating the affected device and running an antimalware scan
-3) Blocked malicious devices
+3) Blocking malicious devices

 ---